At the stellar noise frontier: A transit survey of 121 TESS M3--M6 dwarfs: Target selection strategy

 The final sample comprises 121 M-dwarf stars representing a well-defined, previously unexplored parameter space for transit detection around mid-to-late M-dwarfs.
-With the sample defined, the following section describes the methodology employed to search these targets for transiting planets.
+Based on the defined sample, the following section describes the methodology employed to search these targets for transiting planets.